 Provolone is considered hard to semi-hard cheese depending on how long it ages.
 The molds can’t penetrate far into the cheese, therefore you can cut away 1-inch (2.5cm) around and below the moldy spot.
 The rest of the cheese is still safe to eat.

 Freezing your provolone is an option too as it can last for months.
-The process is similar to freezing Asiago cheese, read on.
+The process is similar to freezing Asiago cheese, I explained further here.

 Why does Provolone Mold Fast?